-- 10 have been rescued after last week's tunnel collapse, the mining company says
+NEW: 28 bodies recovered after last week's tunnel collapse, mining company says

 “I am deeply saddened and disturbed by this event.
 Our focus continues to be continuing efforts to gain access to the victims still buried at the accident, carried out as quickly as can be done safely.
 The entire Freeport family around the world joins Freeport Indonesia in grieving for our lost brothers.”